-Our Enforcement team investigates and, where appropriate, takes or proposes action against businesses and individuals which do not comply with our regulatory and legal requirements.
+Our Enforcement team investigates and, where appropriate, takes or proposes action against businesses and individuals who do not comply with our regulatory and legal requirements.
 We investigate actual and potential cases of serious regulatory misconduct.

 We regularly engage and work constructively with our regulated community so that we achieve successful outcomes.